sorbet/sorbet/docs/internals.md

 - `Chalk::ODM`'s `prop` definitions are written similarly to `attr_reader`

-The core dsl pass lives in [rewriter/rewriter.cc].
+The core Rewriter pass lives in [rewriter/rewriter.cc].
 Each Rewriter pass lives in its own file in the [rewriter/] folder.

 In the future, we anticipate rewriting the DSL phase with a plugin architecture.